TheWarior73/Train_Map_Editor/README.md

 - [x] Redirect Help (F1) to actual GitHub repo

 - [ ] Add light/Dark mode for the app `var.setProprety("class", " ")`

+# Contributing
+Contributing to this project is more than welcomed :sparkles:\
+Ideas, help, design, artwork, docs, You name it! everything is a huge help :3

+If you are interestred, please make yourself known !

+> [!NOTE]
+> I never had the chance to maintain a purposefully open source project before and therefore the contributing guidelines are kind of inexistants...
+Any advice is also welcomed >:)

 # Licence
 > For the full version, visit the [LICENCE](LICENSE) file